Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UAB's games have gone over 54.5 points in two opportunities this season.
+- Marshall has combined with its opponents to put up more than 54.5 points in five of nine games this season.

-- Saturday's over/under is 10.3 points lower than the two team's combined 64.8 points per game average.
+- The combined points per game average of the two teams, 64.8, is 10.3 points more than Saturday's over/under.

-- These two squads combine to allow 41.3 points per game, 13.2 fewer than this contest's over/under.
+- These two squads combine to surrender 41.3 points per game, 13.2 fewer than this contest's over/under.

-- The average total in Thundering Herd games this season is 59.0, 4.5 points more than Saturday's over/under of 54.5.
+- The Thundering Herd and their opponents have scored an average of 59.0 points per game in 2021, 4.5 more than Saturday's total.

-- The 48.9 PPG average total in Blazers games this season is 5.6 points fewer than this game's over/under.
+- In 2021, games involving the Blazers have averaged a total of 48.9 points, 5.6 fewer than this game's set over/under.

 Marshall Stats and Trends

-- The Thundering Herd have been favored by 5 points or more six times this season and have covered the spread in two of them.
+- The Thundering Herd have covered the spread twice this season when favored by 4.5 points or more (in six chances).

-- Marshall's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Marshall's games this year have gone over the point total five times in nine opportunities (55.6%).

-- When Marshall picks up more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Marshall piles up over 327.1 yards, the team is 5-4 against the spread and 6-3 overall.

-- This year, the Thundering Herd have turned the ball over 20 times, five more than the Blazers' takeaways (15).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.